Smallfilms: History of Smallfilms

 16 mm Bolex Camera used for all the Smallfilms programmes.

 Setting up the business in a disused cowshed at Firmin's home in Blean near Canterbury, Kent, Postgate and Firmin made children's animation programmes, based on concepts that mostly originated from Postgate.
 Firmin did the artwork and built the models, whilst Postgate wrote the scripts, did the stop motion filming, and voiced many of the characters.
 Smallfilms was able to produce two minutes of TV-ready film per day, twelve times as much as a conventional stop motion animation studio, with Postgate moving the (originally cardboard) characters himself, and working his 16mm camera frame-by-frame with a home-made clicker.
 As Postgate voiced so many of the productions, including the WereBear story tapes, his distinctive voice became familiar to generations of children.

 They began in 1959 with Ivor the Engine, a series for ITV about a Welsh steam locomotive who wanted to sing in a choir, based on Postgate's wartime encounter with Welshman Denzyl Ellis, who was once a fireman on the Royal Scot.
 It was remade in colour for the BBC in the 1970s.
 This was followed, also in 1959, by Noggin the Nog, their first production for the BBC, which established Smallfilms as a safe and reliable pair of hands to produce children's entertainment, in the days when the number of UK television channels was restricted to two.

-Noggin the Nog was also remade in colour in 1982.
-However, only six episodes were produced, due to the BBC believing that Smallfilms’ work was “old-fashioned”.
+Noggin the Nog was also remade in colour in 1982, but only six episodes were produced, due to the BBC believing that Smallfilms' work was "old-fashioned".

-In 2000, Postgate and his friend Loaf set up a small publishing company called The Dragons Friendly Society, to look after Noggin the Nog, Pogles' Wood and Pingwings.
+In 2000, Postgate and his friend Loaf set up a small publishing company called the Dragons Friendly Society, to look after Noggin the Nog, Pogles' Wood and Pingwings.

 After Postgate's death in December 2008, Smallfilms was inherited by his son Daniel.
 Universal took the distribution rights to the works of Smallfilms.
-Any such agreement does not include the materials published through The Dragons Friendly Society.
+Any such agreement does not include the materials published through the Dragons Friendly Society.

 In 2014, Daniel collaborated with Firmin on the production of a new series of Clangers, with Daniel writing many of the episodes.